A-Pujo/pj-task-manager/backend/README.md

 {
   "pengguna_id": 1,
-  "isi_komentar": "Great progress on this task!", "tugas_id": 1
+  "komentar": "Great progress on this task!", "tugas_id": 1
 }
 ```